matthewmcgarvey/therapy/NOTES.md

 # Notes

+## 01-24-2023

+Just want to make anote that I'm trying to add ArrayType right now by referencing ObjectType and I'm having a hard time understanding how ObjectType works 😂

 ## 01-19-2023

 I really love what I've built so far with this very.
 The API is very clean.